atOliverParkerMorgan/BookHunter-mobile/README.md

 * suply the app with a list of keywords (The app will look if the webpages contain these keywords)

 ## Getting Started
 there are two requirements for this app Android Studio and device with min.
-SDK version 14
+SDK version 14 (or emulator)

 ## How does it look?
-these are screen shots from the app:
+these are some screenshots from the app:

 * ### main page
 #